flarum/framework/packages/core/README.md

 - **Participate in discussion.** Review the [wiki](https://github.com/flarum/core/wiki) and [issues](https://github.com/flarum/core/issues) and contribute your constructive thoughts.
 We'd also love to hear general feedback on the [Flarum Development Forum](http://discuss.flarum.org), on IRC (#flarum on irc.freenode.net), and on [Twitter](http://twitter.com/flarum).

 - **Spread the word.** Know someone who could help out?
 Please share this project with them!

-> In this early stage of development, bug reports won't be particularly helpful, because things will be constantly changing and breaking.

 ### Process